dacosta-github/udacity-de/aws-data-warehouse-modeling/README.md

 **Edit `dwh.cfg` file**

-To run the process you must first edit the `dwh.cfg` file with your settings
+To run the process you must first edit the `aws-data-warehouse-modeling/src/scripts/dwh.cfg` file with your settings.
 This file contains the configuration variables used in the scripts to create and configure AWS resources.

 Below are the variables that the user needs to configure before running the scripts.